Discrete Latent Structure in Neural Networks: Formulating the Probabilistic Model.

-In this section, we directly tackle the probabilistic form of discrete latent variable learning problem, and compute or approximate the expectation over all latent variables.
-This is the only approach that can result in no assumptions on the downstream model $g$, although some approaches we discuss in this chapter still maintain assumption 2 (existence of \(\pd{g}{3}(x,y,\widehat{\z})\)).
+In this section, we directly tackle the probabilistic form of discrete latent variable learning problem.
+Instead of the downstream model seeing a single choice of \(\zhat\), we will instead consider the expectation of the downstream model over all possible assignments of the latent variable: